Assessment of averaged 1D models for column adsorption with 3D computational experiments: 3D computational experiments and assessment of the averaged 1D model

 One of the most important measurements used in column adsorption experiments is the concentration of contaminant at the outlet of the column \cite{Gabelman2017}.
 The time evolution of the concentration at the outlet is named the breakthrough curve.
 Fitting the solution of a 1D theoretical model to the experimental breakthrough curve is the main procedure by which the adsorption/desorption constants for a particular column experiment are found (see, e.g., \cite{SipsPaper}, \cite{Myers24}).
 Therefore, testing the limits and assessing the validity of 1D models is critical for accurately predicting the controlling parameters in column adsorption experiments.

 In this section, we compare breakthrough curves and concentration profiles obtained from the 1D model and the 3D computational experiments.
 It is important to note that the microstructure assumed in the homogenization procedure differs significantly from that used in the computational experiments.
-While both approaches model the adsorbent material using spherical particles, the homogenization framework assumes a periodic array of spheres with diameters much smaller than the adsorption length.
+While both approaches model the adsorbent material using spherical particles, the homogenization framework assumes a periodic array of spheres in cubic cells, with diameters much smaller than the adsorption length.
 In contrast, the computational experiments employ spheres that do not follow the same periodicity and are considerably larger.
-Rather than attempting to compare two approaches designed to solve the exact same problem, our goal is to demonstrate that, even when the porous medium consists of relatively coarse structures, the 1D model—based on a fine periodic structure—can still provide remarkably accurate predictions of the process.
+Rather than attempting to compare two approaches designed to solve the exact same problem, our goal in this section is to demonstrate that, even when the porous medium consists of relatively coarse structures, the 1D model, based on a fine periodic structure, can still provide remarkably accurate predictions of the process.

 The dimensionless parameters of the 1D model \eqref{eq:1D-B} are found using the parameters and experimental conditions in Table~\ref{tab:micro}: $\text{Da} = 1.1\cdot10^{-3}$, $\text{Pe}^{-1} = 14.34$ and $\delta = 16.78$.
 Solving the cell problem \eqref{eq:cell_c} numerically with COMSOL and computing the integrals involved in \eqref{eq:A} we obtain $\text{Pe}_{\text{eff}}^{-1} = 11$.
+Since the inlet pressure is unknown and the microstructure differs from that used in the homogenization, we have used equation \eqref{u_from_superfcial} instead of \eqref{eq:Darcy_sol_dim} to compute the flow velocity in the 1D model.
 The solution of the 1D model is obtained numerically implementing a standard forward time and centered in space finite difference scheme in a home-made Matlab code.
 The authors have used this implementation, or slight variations of it, in several previous works on contaminant capture (see \cite{Myers20a,Myers20b,Myers24}, to name a few).
 Given that the numerical scheme is well-established and poses no significant challenges, we omit a detailed description.

 Panel A of Figure~\ref{fig:profiles_crossection_BT} presents the breakthrough curves obtained from the 3D computational experiments conducted in this study along with the breakthrough curve from the 1D model.
 The breakthrough curves from the computational experiments are obtained by averaging the concentration over the outlet cross section.
 The breakthrough curves for all experiments exhibit remarkable similarity, indicating that the geometry's microstructure has minimal impact on the overall adsorption process.
 Moreover, the breakthrough prediction from the 1D model closely matches those from the computational experiments, with the case $N=10$ showing a slightly greater divergence than the others.